U.S. vice presidential debate to include plexiglass barrier after White House outbreak

 Trump has frequently played down the threat of the pandemic that has now infected 7.4 million Americans and killed more than 209,000.
 Biden has criticized Trump for not taking the health concerns seriously enough.

-Reporting by Jeff Mason in Wilmington, Delaware, and Joseph Ax in Princeton, New Jersey; Additional reporting by Michael Martina; Editing by Grant McCool and Peter Cooney
+Reporting by Joseph Ax and Trevor Hunnicutt; Additional reporting by Jeff Mason and Michael Martina; Editing by Grant McCool and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.